caesar2024/caesar2024.github.io/Episode004.md

 title = "Autoconversion"
 hascode = true
 date = Date(2023, 5, 30)
-rss = "Episode X: How do we parameterize autoconversion?"
+rss = "Episode 3: How do we parameterize autoconversion?"
 +++

 # What is Autoconversion?